 This course is designed to both introduce and develop the student pharmacist's knowledge regarding multiple aspects of personal finance.
 Topics to be covered include budget development, dealing with debt, purchasing decisions, cash allocation principles, the credit concept, net worth, insurance, career planning, and retirement planning.
 Dave Ramsey's Foundations in Personal Finance college curriculum will be used in the course.
-Prerequisite: Must be enrolled in the 3rd Professional year and be in good academic standing
+Prerequisite: Must be enrolled in the second or third professional year.